Show All Answers

 A floodplain is an area with water and ground surface elevations at or below the base flood or the 100-year frequency flood elevation.
 Floodplains may also include detached special flood hazard areas, ponding areas, etc. The floodplain is also known as the special flood hazard area (SFHA).

 Call your inspector to set up an inspection.
 Inspectors require a minimum of at least 24 hours advance notice to schedule an inspection.
 Please have the permit number and address for the project for reference.
+If you do not remember who your inspector is, call the office main line to determine who you need to speak to.

 The Peoria County Planning and Zoning Department is located on the 3rd floor of the Peoria County Courthouse (Main Street side).
 The mailing address is: